 7. Have your recipes ready.

-So now, I’ll often print off a few copies of each recipe I make so I’m ready when anyone asks (or I just direct them to my blog if the recipes are posted here).
+Now, I often print off a few copies of each recipe I make so I’m ready when anyone asks (or I just direct them to my blog if the recipes are posted here).

 This is also helpful if anyone at your party has allergies or dietary restrictions.
 Just show them your recipe card and they’ll know if they can or can not eat your dish.